ou-jiajian/VITA-Audio/README.md

 Here we implement a simple script for inference.

-It includes examples of speech-to-speech, ASR, and TTS tasks, as well as inference speed testing.
+It includes examples of speech-to-speech, ASR, and TTS tasks, as well as streaming and non-streaming inference speed testing.

 ```
 python tools/inference_sts.py